myreceiptt/nota-markdown/active-oioi/2025/08/iblooming-bgc-web3-living.md

 - **Cross-App Utility** = Integration with iBLOOMING edu-products / gated access to iBLOOMING

 🎯 This means the transformation does not start from scratch — it reframes, extracts insights, and elevates proven value logic that has been active since 2023.
+🎯 All details about the model formulation can be read in this document: [Understanding BGC X iBLOOMING Rewards](../../../active-oioi/2025/08/bgc-iblooming-stage1-rewards-en)

 ---